 On transcript: Master of Accountancy, major in Accountancy with specialization in Taxation, or Data Analytics and Systems, or Financial Analysis, Auditing, and Reporting (specialization may not apply)

 Here are some examples of common Master of Accountancy schedules.
-Once you're enrolled, our advising team can help tailor your electives to fit your career path.
+Once you're admitted, our advising team can help tailor your electives to fit your career path.

 A minimum of 30 credits are required to complete this program.